-This chocolate-dipped peppermint coconut macaroons recipe is easy to make with just 6 simple ingredients.
+Indulge in the festive flavors with this chocolate-dipped peppermint coconut macaroons recipe!
+A gluten-free dairy-free treat perfect for holiday celebrations.
 Chewy and moist on the inside, and crisp and golden on the outside.
 These peppermint chocolate macaroons are irresistible!

-- Gluten-free and dairy-free (if using dairy-free chocolate).
+- Gluten-free and dairy-free (with vegan dairy-free chocolate).

-- Unsweetened shredded coconut is the base of the macaroons, making them rich and slightly crispy.
+- Unsweetened shredded coconut is the base of the chewy macaroons, making them rich and slightly crispy.

 - Honey is an easy way to add natural sweetness.
-You can also substitute for maple syrup.
+You can also substitute with pure maple syrup.